xhubio/nanook-website/docs/tutorials/transform2dataGenerator.md

 predefined format rules.
 But to make the table parsable for the table processor we need to follow some formatting rules.

-The next sections describe the format of the table to make it parseable.
+The next sections describe the format of the table needed to make it parseable.

 ## General Overview